Trade-off between Information Gain and Disturbance in Local Discrimination of Entangled Quantum States: Results

-where $\ket{\Phi^{j_1 \cdots j_n}}_{AB} = \ket{\Phi^{j_1}}_{A_1 B_1} \otimes \cdots \otimes \ket{\Phi^{j_n}}_{A_n B_n}$ is a tensor product of the Bell states.
-Let us first compare the average entanglement cost for the perfect NDSD between the stabilizer method and the teleportation-based method.
-In SM~\cite{supple}, we show that the minimum average entanglement cost using the stabilizer method is $8/3$ ebits.
-In contrast, any qubit teleportation combined with local operations cannot determine two states among the states in Eq.~\eqref{eq:6MES} with a cost less than $3$ ebits, when including the cost for state repreparation (see SM~\cite{supple} for the detailed derivation of the costs).
-Hence, the entanglement cost gap between the two protocols becomes $1/3$ ebits.

-Next, we apply these strategies to conventional state discrimination, where Alice and Bob do not need to return to the initial quantum state after discrimination.
-By noting that the initially distributed $3$-Bell pair states contain larger entanglement (3 ebits) than the entanglement cost ($8/3$ ebits) based on the stabilizer method for non-destructive discrimination, Alice and Bob gain $1/3$ ebits per each round of discrimination by keeping their final state.
-This can be interpreted as \textit{entanglement earning from discrimination}, further extending the notion of \textit{entanglement discrimination catalysis} \cite{yu2012four}.
-We highlight that the newly proposed non-destructive strategy makes this possible, while a teleportation-based strategy cannot yield positive net entanglement after discrimination.

-We also show that the entanglement cost gap is extendable by considering a set of $n$-Bell pairs with only three indices $\left\{ \ket{\Phi^{j_1 \cdots j_n}}_{AB} \right\}_{j_1, \cdots, j_n \in \{ 0,1,2 \}}$, which contains $k = 3^n$ different MESs with local dimension $d=2^n$.
-In this case, the entanglement cost of the stabilizer method is $5n/3$ ebits, while a method using teleportation of each Bell-pair requires $2n$ ebits for the perfect NDSD~\cite{supple}; hence the gap $n/3$ grows linearly by increasing the number of Bell pairs $n$.
+Furthermore, this gap is extendable by considering $n$-Bell pairs $\ket{\Phi^{j_1 \cdots j_n}}_{AB}$ only with three indices for each $j_i \in \{0,1,2\}$.
+For a set of $n$-Bell pairs $\{ \ket{\Phi^{j_1 \cdots j_n}}_{AB}\}$ with all possible combinations of $(j_1,\cdots,j_n)$'s, i.e., $k=3^n$, the entanglement cost of the stabilizer method is $5n/3$ ebits, while teleportation-and-repreparation of each Bell-pair requires total $2n$ ebits for the perfect NDLD.
+Hence, the gap $n/3$ grows linearly by increasing the number of Bell pairs $n$ (see Appendix~\ref{app:Entcost}).

-\textit{Application to entanglement certification and multipartite generalization.---} As a practical application, we discuss how NDSD can be utilized in entanglement certification.
-Let us start with the bipartite case.
-In order to confirm the existence of entanglement between Alice and Bob, the referee Charlie distributes $k$ MESs to them and estimates the success probability of NDSD.
-If the success probability is higher than $1/k$, entanglement is certified by the result from Corollary~\ref{thm:ndsd_prob_MES}.
-This only requires surpassing trivial random guessing, thus providing a simpler scheme for entanglement certification.
+Our scheme can readily be generalized to multipartite entangled states.
+For example, we can show an advantage on the entanglement cost for perfect NDLD of GHZ states compared to the teleportation-based method (see Appendix~\ref{app:GHZ}).